dioconnoi/FundamentalAnalysis/README.md

 - `summary()`
    - Scapes data from the 'homepage' of a ticker ([example](https://finance.yahoo.com/quote/TSLA?p=TSLA)), alters text (%, k, M, B) to ensure everything is seen as a float or integer and puts everything in a DataFrame for comparison.
 ~~- `balance_sheet()`
-   - Scrapes data from the Financials > Balance Sheet page and orders it in a DataFrame.
+   - Scrapes data from the Financials > Balance Sheet page and orders it in a DataFrame.~~- ~~- `income_statement()`
-~~- `income_statement()`
-   - Scrapes data from the Financials > Income Statement page and orders it in a DataFrame.
+   - Scrapes data from the Financials > Income Statement page and orders it in a DataFrame. ~~- ~~- `cashflows()`
-~~- `cashflows()`
-   - Scrapes data from the Financials > Cash Flows page and orders it in a DataFrame.
+   - Scrapes data from the Financials > Cash Flows page and orders it in a DataFrame.~~-
 - `ratios()`
    - Scrapes data from the Statistics page, alters text (%, k, M, B) to ensure everything is seen as a float or integer and puts everything in a DataFrame for comparison.
 ~~- `balance_sheet_analysis()`
-   - Uses data from `balance_sheet()` to create several graphs that show the trend over time.
+   - Uses data from `balance_sheet()` to create several graphs that show the trend over time.~~- ~~- `income_statement_analysis()`
-~~- `income_statement_analysis()`
-   - Uses data from `income_statement()` to create several graphs that show the trend over time.
+   - Uses data from `income_statement()` to create several graphs that show the trend over time.~~- ~~- `cashflow_analysis()`
-~~- `cashflow_analysis()`
-   - Uses data from `cashflows()` to create several graphs that show the trend over time.
+   - Uses data from `cashflows()` to create several graphs that show the trend over time.~~-
 - `ratio_analysis()`
    - Uses data from `ratios()` to create several graphs that show the ratios right now.
 - `stock_data()`